OMaciasd/Microservices/README.md

 ## Whoami

-I am a systems administrator with over:
+I am a sysadmin with over:

+- 3 years administering Kubernetes.
 - 5 years in Docker administration.
 - 5 years of advanced GIT knowledge.
-- 3 years administering Kubernetes.
 - 20 years of advanced GNU/Linux administration.
 - Proficient in: 3 years with Python, 1 year with Java, Go, Ruby, and Node.
 - 5 years knowledgeable in CI/CD pipelines, on both local platforms and in the cloud.
-- 7 years in Cloud Computing management with Microsoft Azure, Amazon AWS, Google Cloud Platform, Oracle Cloud Interface.
+- 7 years in Cloud Computing management with Microsoft Azure, AWS, Google Cloud Platform, OCI.
-- 5 years of experience in IaC (Infrastructure as Code), with traditional providers, as well as OCI, VM Ware, and Digital Ocean.
+- 5 years of experience in IaC (Infrastructure as Code), with traditional providers, as well as OCI, VMware, and Digital Ocean.

 ## Schema